Jordan was a PhD student in City’s Centre for Human-Computer Interaction Design

 Jordan, whose background is in computer science, originally envisaged tapping into our less-used senses to improve the experience of computer gamers.
 But, after completing a Masters in Entertainment Technology at Carnegie Mellon University in 2012 and subsequently working on several startup projects in London, he realised that it wasn’t just gamers who could benefit.
 Arriving at City, University of London in 2013, he set to work on understanding how temperature affects our emotions.

 No matter how many ‘emojis’ we use, it is still easy to misinterpret meaning in emails and text messages.
 But what about if the words were accompanied by warmth or chill too?
 “In theory, temperature can add more information and increase the bandwidth of the message,” explains Jordan.
 With this in mind he devised an experiment where users wore thermal stimulators on their arm (capable of producing warm, neutral and cool temperatures) and reported their emotions as they read a ‘thermally augmented’ Facebook post.
 Users consistently reported enhanced arousal when text was accompanied by warmth.
-He says:

 We think that this could be really useful for people with cognitive impairments, such as autism, assisting them in understanding the message better.